SCREAMSOCIETY/SolanaBurner/DEPLOYMENT_READY.md

 ### Step 5: Deploy!
 Click "Create Web Service" and Render will:
 1. Install dependencies (~3-4 minutes)
-2. Build the frontend
+2. Build the frontend with webpack
-3. Start the server
+3. Start fastifyServer.js on dynamic PORT
-4. Run health checks
+4. Run health checks at /health
 5. Go live! 🎉

 ---